You are going to sleep a lot!

 - 6.30 pm – 9:30 pm: Stay home and do stuff / relax until I fall asleep.

 - 8:00 pm – 9:30 pm: Go to bed

 Once, I get past the initial sleepiness, Seroquel does work as a mood stabiliser – it makes me more able to focus, and more able to get things done, and it allows me to interact with people more easily.
-I get more done and I keep in contact with the people I need to.
+I get more done and I keep in contact with the people more reliably.

-However, balanced against the productivity is the sleepiness / grogginess that never went away and which remains an intrusive element in my life.
-I gain productivity, but I also lose half the day to sleep.
-If I am currently unproductive, that’s not a bad trade off, but in the long run, the sleepiness / grogginess seems to intrude too much into my life.
+However, balanced against the productivity is the sleepiness / grogginess that never completely went away and which remains an intrusive element in my life.
+I definitely gain functionality, but I also lose half the day to sleep.

 You might feel cold when coming off Seroquel

 For about six days after I stopped taking Seroquel, I complained a lot about feeling cold.
 A lot.
 Didn’t matter where I was.